BSNBCS WEBSITE FAQs

 Students are admitted through a lottery held in April.
 Students in other grades are admitted through a backfilling process as seats become available.
 Siblings of current students receive first preference when open seats are available, followed by residences of NYC Community School District 16.
 If all sibling and district residences have been offered admission and additional seats are available in a particular grade, they are opened up to eligible NYC residents living in the five boroughs.

-The lottery is open to the public and will be held in April 2017.
+The lottery is open to the public.
+The next one will be held in April 2019.
 Please email firstname.lastname@example.org to inquire, or visit us in person at 82 Lewis Avenue, Brooklyn, NY 11206 (Corner of Hart Street and Lewis Avenue.)

 What should I do if I want to file a grievance?